Islamic Finance EMI Calculator (Murabaha)

 Is Murabaha really different from a loan with interest?

-Can the profit rate change?
+Can the profit rate change during the contract?

 Who offers Murabaha financing?